hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 ## Batch-creating EMPI Links

-Call the `$empi-batch-run` operation to batch-process patients and practitioners.
-In the rules-tuning phase of your setup, you can use `$empi-batch-run` to apply EMPI rules across multiple Resources.
+Call the `$empi-submit` operation to submit patients and practitioners for EMPI processing.
+In the rules-tuning phase of your setup, you can use `$empi-submit` to apply EMPI rules across multiple Resources.
 An important thing to note is that this operation only submits the resources for processing.
 Actual EMPI processing is run asynchronously, and depending on the size of the affected bundle of resources, may take some time to complete.